richardliang/maker-uni-strategy/README.md

 # Maker Uniswap Leverage Strategy - DSProxy Scripts

+## Note: Euler is no longer operational and Uni V2 / V3 LP strategies have been deprecated by MakerDAO

 This repo provides a set of smart contract scripts to lever and delever Uniswap LP positions in your Maker CDP.
 Currently supports:
 - Uniswap V2 DAI USDC LP
 - Gelato 1bps Uniswap V3 DAI USDC LP